informalsystems/themis-tracer/README.md

 //!
 //!
 Our main application.
 //!
 //!
-The "Implements:" list below is really important.
-It indicates that this
+The "Implements" heading and list below is really important.
+It indicates
-//! entire file is responsible for the implementation of all of the logical
+//! that this entire file is responsible for the implementation of all of the
-//! units listed.
+//! logical units listed.
 //!
+//! # Implements
 //!
-Implements:
 //! * [SPEC-HELLO.1]
+//!

 fn main() {
     println!("Hello world!");